KernFerm/BubblesTheDev-WebBrowser/README.md

 * optional automatic severe-event reporting when enabled by the user

 This part of the browser is intended to stay local-first.
 The AI layer is used for offline summaries, runtime analysis, and current-session health feedback rather than cloud-based assistant behavior.
 Standard profiles can keep encrypted AI memory locally, while incognito sessions do not persist that memory across sessions.

-The diagnostics side is designed to be more transparent than a hidden crash-upload model.
-Users can inspect what would be sent before sending it, keep reporting disabled, or manually send a report only when needed.
-Privacy-safe diagnostics are intended to focus on browser stability and system health rather than personal browsing content.

 ### Multilingual Platform 🌍